Pconti31/GUIslice-Solutions/apps/screen-saver-logo/README.md

 depending upon the speed of your micro-controller and size of your logo. x_delta is the x distance to move your logo bitmap on each frame, y_delta is y distance. delete_ms is the number of milliseconds between frames, default is 5.
+You may call setTimeout() to dynamically change the timeout value after initialization.
 </p>

 <p>